agatakolohe/GoinOffGrid/Work.md

 10:00am-12pm - Build Hike Components.
 Add Hike Detail, Hike List Components.
 Add functionality for user to click on hike to see full details.
 Update Component Diagram.
 Notes: Figure out button for hike completion

+12-1pm - Debug, full CRUD functionality with static site.
+Notes:

+- Need to format date to not be yyyy,mm,dd >> moment.js probably the best option
+- Hike completed function not working >> debugged, is working 1:05pm